 The mission of education at Qatar–Finland International High School is to offer the best possible education to students and to give them an opportunity to grow into active and independent global citizens.
-The goal is to strengthen transversal competences, critical thinking, and overall wellbeing.
+The goal is to strengthen transversal competencies, critical thinking, and overall well-being.

-In grades 10 – 12, the school year is divided into 5 periods.
+In grades 10-12, the school year is divided into five periods.
 After each period, students will receive a report card which contains all the module grades the student has completed.
 This report card also includes the number of credits a student has achieved in these subjects.
 Grading is done on a numeric scale from 4 to 10, 4 being fail and 10 being outstanding.
-At the end of grade 12, students will receive a transcript which contains averages, as well as the number of credits, of all the subjects the student has studied throughout the three years of high school.
+At the end of Grade 12, students will receive a transcript which contains averages as well as the number of credits of all the subjects the student has studied throughout the three years of high school.

-Students in High School study following their own individual 3-year study plan.
+Students in high school study following their own individual three-year study plan.
 Guidance counselling plays a large role in supporting students in their studies.
-To graduate from Qatar-Finland International High School, students will need to achieve a minimum of 150 study credits during their 3 years of high school.
+To graduate from Qatar-Finland International High School, students will need to achieve a minimum of 150 study credits during their three years of high school.

 A1-level language (Arabic, French, or Spanish)

 B1-level language (Arabic, French, or Spanish)

 Biology, Geography, Physics, Chemistry, Philosophy, Psychology, Qatar and World History, Social Studies, Citizenship, Health Education